PU2REO/Si5351ArduinoLite/README.md

 Library Installation
 ---------------------
-Install the library in the old way, since it's not available at library manager yet: download a copy of the library in a ZIP file.
-Download a ZIP file of the library from the GitHub repository by using the "Download ZIP" button at the right of the main repository page.
-Extract the ZIP file, then rename the unzipped folder as "Si5351".
+Install the library in the old way, since it's not available at library manager yet: Download a ZIP file of the library from the GitHub repository by using the "Download ZIP" button at the right of the main repository page.
+Extract the ZIP file, then rename the unzipped folder as "Si5351_Lite".
 Finally, open the Arduino IDE, select menu Sketch > Import Library... > Add Library..., and select the renamed folder that you just downloaded.
 Restart the IDE and you should have access to the new library.

 Hardware Requirements and Setup
 -------------------------------
-This library has been written for the Arduino platform and has been successfully tested on the Arduino Uno and an Uno clone.
+This library has been written for the Arduino platform and has been successfully tested on the Arduino Nano Chinese Clone.
 There should be no reason that it would not work on any other Arduino hardware with I2C support.

-The Si5351 is a +3.3 V only part, so if you are not using a +3.3 V microcontroller, be sure you have some kind of level conversion strategy.

-Wire the SDA and SCL pins of the Si5351 to the corresponding pins on the Arduino.
-Use the pin assignments posted on the [Arduino Wire library page](http://arduino.cc/en/Reference/Wire).
-Since the I2C interface is set to 100 kHz, use 1 to 10 k&Omega; pullup resistors from +3.3 V to the SDA and SCL lines.

-Connect a 25 MHz or 27 MHz crystal with a load capacitance of 6, 8, or 10 pF to the Si5351 XA and XB pins.
-Locate the crystal as close to the Si5351 as possible and keep the traces as short as possible.
-Please use a SMT crystal.
-A crystal with leads will have too much stray capacitance.
+For the Si5351, I used one of that cheap chinese modules plenty available on [AliExpress](https://www.google.com/search?q=aliexpress+Si5351).

 Example
 -------